-Council should respect the work of the Standing Committees, as their purpose is to provide focused, indepth discussion of issues to help inform and expedite Council business.
-If a matter is taken forward to the full Council for approval after receiving a unanimous vote at Committee, the item will be placed on the Consent Calendar, unless otherwise recommended by the Committee, Mayor, City Attorney or City Manager.
+Council should respect the work of the Standing Committees, as their The-purpose of the Council standing committees-is to provide focused, in-depth discussion of issues to help inform and expedite Council business.
+Council should respect the work of the committees.
+If a matter is taken forward to the full Council for approval after receiving a unanimous vote at Committee, the item will be placed on the Consent Calendar, unless otherwise recommended by the Committee, Mayor, City Attorney or City Manager if any of these entities believe the item is of significant public interest.